eddiesTime/sme_app/raw_documentation.md

 ### Introduction

-In the previous part about widgets, I have covered the widget types `Stateless Widgets` and `Stateful Widgets`, and how Flutter handles them with the use of the Widget Tree and the Element Tree.
+In the previous part about widgets, I have covered the widget types stateless widgets and stateful widgets, and how Flutter handles them with the use of the widget tree and the element tree.
 That has been the way Flutter has been working internally in 2018, when the Flutter team has uploaded the YouTube video series _Widget 101_.
 Since then, Flutter has evolved, and so has the way Flutter handles widgets internally.
 In 2019 during the Google Developer Days China, the Flutter team gave a talk about how Flutter renders widgets and uploaded it to YouTube.

 So to answer the question, "_How does Flutter react to state changes?_", I will use the content provided by the video _How Flutter renders Widgets_ from the talk by the Flutter team [[@HowFlutterRenders]](https://www.youtube.com/watch?v=996ZgFRENMs).

 ### The Three Core Concepts of Flutter

 Since 2018 the way Flutter works internally has evolved.
-Additionally, to the Widget and Element tree, Flutter now uses a tree of **RenderObjects**.
+Additionally, to the widget and element tree, Flutter now uses a tree of **Render-Objects**.
 These trees are the three core concepts of Flutter.

 They are deeply connected, and all have different responsibilities as seen in _Figure 20_: